WalkingNL/Translation/note.md

 However, several Congressmen, including Owen, Lindbergh, La Follette, and Murdock claimed that the New York bankers feigned their disapproval of the bill in hopes of inducing Congress to pass it.
 The day before the bill was passed, Murdock told Congress:
 ```

-- in keeping with sth
+feign: pretend to be affected by (a feeling, state, or injury).

+---
+- in keeping with sth, the meaning of this phrase is the same with the meaning of these phrase, like `in agreement with sth`, `in conformity with sth`.

 example:
 ```